Human Resources Statistics 2023 – Know About Recruiting and Retention Facts

 - 13% of younger employees leave because of a lack of career opportunities.

-- More than a third of HR professionals say they don’t have the right onboarding technology.
+- More than a third of HR professionals say they don’t have the right onboarding technology and 88% of employees accepted that they didn’t receive a good onboarding program.

 - 75% of employees will leave a company if they address their concerns.

-- Only less than 50% of businesses actively invest in HR Management.
+- More than 50% of businesses actively invest in HR Management.

-- The market for HR software hosting is valued at over $13.8 billion.
+- The global market for HR software hosting is valued at over $20.4 billion.

 General Human Resources Statistics

-We’ll start off with some fun Human resources facts which look at the industry’s scope.
+We’ll start off with some fun Human resources facts that look at the industry’s scope.
 We’ve covered some of the current trends and more.

 1.36% lack the necessary technology for their jobs.